-For more complex use cases, set the SES Tags parameter directly in Anymail's esp_extra .
+For more complex use cases, set the SES EmailTags parameter (or DefaultEmailTags for template sends) directly in Anymail's esp_extra.
 See the example below.
-(Because custom headers do not work with SES's SendBulkTemplatedEmail call, esp_extra Tags is the only way to attach data to SES messages also using Anymail's $template_id$ and $merge_data$ features, and the $merge_metadata$ cannot be supported.)
+(Because custom headers do not work with SES's SendBulkEmail call, esp_extra DefaultEmailTags is the only way to attach data to SES messages also using Anymail's template_id and merge_data features, and merge_metadata cannot be supported.)

-To use Amazon SES features not directly supported by Anymail, you can set a message's esp_extra to a dict that will be merged into the params for the SendRawEmail or SendBulkTemplatedEmail SES API call.
+To use Amazon SES features not directly supported by Anymail, you can set a message's esp_extra to a dict that will be shallow-merged into the params for the SendEmail or SendBulkEmail SES v2 API call.
+(Or if you are using the SES v1 API, SendRawEmail or SendBulkTemplatedEmail.)